astralfrontier/astralfrontier.org-OLD/source/_posts/crossbreed.md

 In 2019, X5 super-soldier "Max" works for a bicycle courier service in Seattle, called Jam Pony.
-She comes to learn more about the Manticore program, and works to rescue other X5s from Manticore's custody.
+She comes to learn more about the Manticore program, and works to rescue other X5s from Manticore's custody. ^[[Dark Angel](http://tvtropes.org/pmwiki/pmwiki.php/Series/DarkAngel)]

 While Replacement Technologies was exposed by Adam Gibson, other companies quietly acquire its assets and human resources.
 Merrick